KronosTheLate/CircuitComponentRounding.jl/README.md

 Julia> using CircuitComponentRounding
 ```

-Use the `series_values` function to see what values are in a given series.
+Use the `valuesE` function to see what values are in a given series.
 ```julia-repl
 julia> valuesE(3)
  100